make-mime-part

 &key content-type encoding external-format headers attachmentp name text start end file subparts id description parameters charset

-This function returns a mime-part-constructed object with
+This function returns a mime-part-constructed

 properties as specified by the arguments.
 There are many examples